mason-lee-ceng/mason-lee-ceng.github.io/essays/DesignPatterns.md

 Design patterns are not just academic concepts—they’re industry survival tools.
 They’re the difference between code that merely _runs_ and code that _endures_.
 They’re how seasoned engineers communicate intent, abstract complexity, and plan for growth.

 So, when asked in an interview what design patterns are, and how I’ve used them, I won’t list definitions like a textbook.

-I’ll say: _They are my toolbox as a software architect—and I’ve built systems that sing because of them._
+AI was used to fix grammar and organize thoughts.